 They communicate with the cannabinoid receptors: specifically, the CB1 and CB2 receptors.
 When the endocannabinoids arrive with a “message,” they bind to these cannabinoid receptors.

 Each of these receptors controls different regions of the body.
 The CB1 receptor influences the central nervous system for the most part, and the CB2 receptors are intertwined with the peripheral nervous system.

 Now, you’re probably wondering what happens to the endocannabinoids once they deliver the intended message?
 This is where the enzymes enter the party.
 Enzymes are responsible for creating endocannabinoids and breaking them down after they’ve done their job.

 The Entourage Effect

-You can experience the Entourage Effect with products, like our CBD + CBG Morning Capsules, which bring together two powerful cannabinoids, plus supporting terpenes.
+You can still get some of the Entourage Effect with broad spectrum products, like our CBD + CBG Morning Capsules, which bring together two powerful cannabinoids, plus supporting terpenes.
 Without the endocannabinoid system, the cannabinoid content of your product wouldn’t be able to travel and deliver the necessary message to receptors.